ocarmieo/github-trends/README.md

 The remaining challenge is mapping the __package import name__ (used in this project) and the __pip install name__.
 For example, in order to import `sklearn`, you need to install `scikit-learn`.
 Please reach out if you have a suggested solution!

 ## 6 The Web App
-The web app consists of two components:
+The web app was built using Flask [app.py](https://github.com/ocarmieo/github-trends/blob/master/app/app.py) and consists of two components:
 + __Interactive visualization of package usage trends__
 <p align="center">
 <img src="img/time.gif" width="800" align="middle"/>